-PSY 255 Forensic Psychology
+PSY 255 (PSYC 245) Forensic Psychology

 Introduces the intersecting points for psychology and the legal system.
 Students will be exposed to concepts that assist law enforcement and the judicial system in performing their respective functions.
 Topics will include but not be limited to risk assessment of violent behavior, competency evaluations, and insanity determinations in the legal arena.
 Course delivery will emphasize the application of psychological theory and practice to resolve dilemmas and solve problems of a legal nature.
-(3 lec) (This is the same as CRJ 255 and can only be taken once for credit).
+(3 lec) (This is the same as CRJ 255 (CJUS 255) and can only be taken once for credit).

-RAH 103 Refrigeration and Air Conditioning Lab I
+RAH 103 (HVAC 103) Refrigeration and Air Conditioning Lab I

-Applies theories gained from RAH 113, Refrigeration Components & Physical Principles; RAH 123, Refrigeration Systems and Flow Controls; and RAH 133, RAH Electricity I. Affords opportunities to fabricate and troubleshoot small commercial refrigeration units in the laboratory environment.
-15-week course (6 lab) Must be ready for MATL 110.
-Refer to the Placement Chart on page 45.
+Applies theories gained from RAH 113 (HVAC 113), Refrigeration Components & Physical Principles; RAH 123 (HVAC 123), Refrigeration Systems and Flow Controls; and RAH 133 (HVAC 133), RAH Electricity I. Affords opportunities to fabricate and troubleshoot small commercial refrigeration units in the laboratory environment.
+15-week course (6 lab) Must be ready for MATL 110 (MATH 132).

-RAH 104 Refrigeration and Air Conditioning Lab II
+RAH 104 (HVAC 104) Refrigeration and Air Conditioning Lab II

-Expands on the procedures developed in RAH 103, Refrigeration and Air Conditioning Lab I, and integrates principles from electrical and refrigeration theory courses RAH 133, RAH Electricity I; RAH 144 Commercial Refrigeration Systems I; and RAH 147 Commercial Refrigeration Systems II.
+Expands on the procedures developed in RAH 103 (HVAC 103), Refrigeration and Air Conditioning Lab I, and integrates principles from electrical and refrigeration theory courses RAH 133 (HVAC 133), RAH Electricity I; RAH 144 (HVAC 144) Commercial Refrigeration Systems I; and RAH 147 (HVAC 147) Commercial Refrigeration Systems II.
 Students lay out and install commercial refrigeration systems.
-15-week course (6 lab) Prerequisite: RAH 103
+15-week course (6 lab) Prerequisite: RAH 103 (HVAC 103)

-RAH 113 Refrigeration Components and Physical Principles
+RAH 113 (HVAC 113) Refrigeration Components and Physical Principles

 Introduces the physical principles related to the refrigeration cycle, including pressure, work, power, energy, heat, temperature and the gas laws.
 The course emphasizes the infraction of compressor, condensers, evaporators, and metering devices in refrigeration systems.
-7.5-week course (8 lec, 0 lab) Must be ready for MATL 110.
-Refer to the Placement Chart on page 45.
+7.5-week course (8 lec, 0 lab) Must be ready for MATL 110 (MATH 132).

-RAH 123 Refrigeration Systems and Flow Controls
+RAH 123 (HVAC 123) Refrigeration Systems and Flow Controls

-Continues the focus on refrigeration systems and applications covered in RAH 113 Refrigeration Components and Physical Principles, and explores refrigeration system flow controls and pressure enthalpy diagrams and properties of refrigerants 7.5week course (8 lec) Prerequisite: RAH 113
+Continues the focus on refrigeration systems and applications covered in RAH 113 (HVAC 113) Refrigeration Components and Physical Principles, and explores refrigeration system flow controls and pressure enthalpy diagrams and properties of refrigerants 7.5-week course (8 lec) Prerequisite: RAH 113 (HVAC 113)

-RAH 133 RAH Electricity I
+RAH 133 (HVAC 133) RAH Electricity I

 Studies atomic theory, series, parallel and series-parallel circuits while considering basic A.C. theory, electrical power distribution systems, electric controls, and schematic diagrams.
-15-week course (3 lec, 1 lab) Must be ready for MATL 110.
-Refer to the Placement Chart on page 45.
+15-week course (3 lec, 1 lab) Must be ready for MATL 110 (MATH 132).

-RAH 138 RAH Electricity II and Motors
+RAH 138 (HVAC 138) RAH Electricity II and Motors

 Surveys AC Circuits for refrigeration, air conditioning and heating systems and the operation, installation and troubleshooting of the following devices: AC single and three-phase motors and motor starting components, temperature and pressure controls.
 Additional topics include wire and conduit-sizing and over current protection devices.
-15-week course (3 lec, 1 lab) Prerequisite: RAH 113
+15-week course (3 lec, 1 lab) Prerequisite: RAH 113 (HVAC 113)

-RAH 144 Commercial Refrigeration Systems I
+RAH 144 (HVAC 144) Commercial Refrigeration Systems I

 Introduces the specific components that comprise a commercial refrigeration system, including the procedures for refrigeration piping lay-out, sizing calculations, and system troubleshooting.
 The course also covers the application and installation of the different types of evaporators.
-7.5-week course (8 lec) Prerequisite: RAH 123
+7.5-week course (8 lec) Prerequisite: RAH 123 (HVAC 123)

-RAH 147 Commercial Refrigeration Systems II
+RAH 147 (HVAC 147) Commercial Refrigeration Systems II

 Focuses on the operation and application of condensers and refrigeration heat exchangers and explores the internal construction and operation of reciprocating, screw, and centrifugal compressors and the different methods of compressor lubrication.
 The course also reviews defrost methods, refrigeration service, and maintenance procedures required to insure an energy efficient system.
-7.5-week course (8 lec) Prerequisite: RAH 144
+7.5-week course (8 lec) Prerequisite: RAH 144 (HVAC 144)

-RAH 171 HVAC Print Reading
+RAH 171 (HVAC 171) HVAC Print Reading